page === 'home' && ( )

 If you are planning other remodeling work alongside the basement, our kitchen remodel timeline guide covers how to sequence major projects to minimize disruption.

 Underestimating mechanical coordination.
-The basement typically houses the HVAC, water heater, electrical panel, and sometimes plumbing.
-Extending HVAC supply and return to new finished spaces requires duct sizing and routing that should be planned by an HVAC professional.
-A finished basement with poor air circulation feels stuffy and uncomfortable.
+The basement typically houses the HVAC, water heater, and electrical panel.
+Extending HVAC supply and return to finished spaces requires duct sizing and routing that should be planned by an HVAC professional.
+Pre-1960 homes with 60-amp service generally cannot support a meaningful basement subpanel without a main upgrade ($2,500-$3,500).

 Poor lighting design.
 Natural light is limited in most basements.
-Recessed lighting on dimmers is the most flexible approach and avoids the institutional look of fluorescent strips.
+Recessed lighting on dimmers is the most flexible approach.
 Plan lighting circuits before framing begins - adding circuits afterward is more expensive and disruptive.

-Delta Remodels handles basement remodeling for homeowners across the North Shore, including Lake Forest, Highland Park, Winnetka, Northbrook, and the surrounding area.
-If you’re ready to plan your project, contact us to schedule a consultation.
+Delta - Bathroom and Kitchen Remodeling handles basement remodeling for homeowners across the North Shore, including Lake Forest, Highland Park, Winnetka, Northbrook, and the surrounding area.
+If you are ready to plan your project, contact us to schedule a consultation.
 For more information on what we offer, visit our service areas page.
+If you are weighing a basement remodel against a bathroom remodel, our basement vs bathroom remodel comparison covers the differences in return, disruption, and daily-use benefit.

 basement remodelbasement finishingbasement planningbasement renovationfinished basement